 - Temporary Blindness: McGarrett in "Blind Tiger", when an assassination attempt failed to kill him.

-- Title Drop: "Strangers In Our Own Land," "One For The Money," "A Bullet For McGarrett" and "Why Wait Till Uncle Kevin Dies?" and "The Last of the Great Paperhangers" all work their respective episode titles into the dialogue.
+- Title Drop: "Strangers In Our Own Land," "One for the Money," "Just Lucky, I Guess," "A Bullet for McGarrett" and "Why Wait Till Uncle Kevin Dies?" and "The Last of the Great Paperhangers" all work their respective episode titles into the dialogue.

 - The Vietnam War: Many of the early season episodes revolved around the war, ranging from naval personnel smuggling drugs out of Southeast Asia, screwed-up veterans committing (or being victims of) crime, to con men taking advantage of military personnel on leave.